dobrado76/pixi-lights-and-shadows/replit.md

 ## Recent Changes (September 2025)

+- **IBL Architectural Fix** (2025-09-30): Fixed IBL (Image-Based Lighting) controls to use the existing debouncedSave pattern instead of SceneStateProvider.
+App.tsx never integrated SceneStateProvider, so IBL controls were attempting to use null context.
+Now all IBL changes (enabled toggle, sky box selection, intensity) properly save to scene.json and update immediately without page reload.

 - **Centralized Scene State Management** (2025-09-28): Successfully implemented a centralized scene state management system using React Context to eliminate synchronization issues between DynamicLightControls and DynamicSpriteControls.
 Created SceneStateManager component with SceneStateProvider and useSceneState hook.
-Fixed React context integration issues and restored application to fully working state.
-All components now share a single source of truth for scene data.
+NOTE: SceneStateProvider exists but is NOT currently used in App.tsx - all controls use debouncedSave pattern for updates.

 - **Fixed Critical Shadow Positioning & Rotation Bugs** (2025-09-27): Resolved major issues with rotated sprite shadows: 1) Shadows cast from unrotated rectangles - fixed by aligning shadow system with visual sprites (geometry handles scaling/pivot, mesh.rotation handles rotation).
 2) Shadow offset from pivot positioning - fixed by accounting for middle-center pivot offset in mesh positioning.
 Shadows now perfectly align with sprites regardless of rotation or pivot type.
 - **Unified Shadow System** (2025-09-26): Successfully unified the dual shadow casting system into a single, clean code path using occluder maps for all sprite counts (0-4+).
 Removed all legacy per-caster uniform code and simplified architecture.